 John Lavallee has wasted no time in establishing his mark on the Aggie women's gymnastics program.
 In each of his first three seasons, he earned Mountain Pacific Sports Federation Coach of the Year honors.
 In seven overall years, he has guided nine student-athletes to 14 individual at-large berths in the NCAA West Regional.
-In 2008, Lavallee mentored his program to its first MPSF team title, which the Aggies won with a school-record 194.700.
-The team has also captured three straight conference championships from 2010 through 2012.
+In 2008, Lavallee mentored his program to its first MPSF team title, which the Aggies won with a then school-record 194.700.
+The team has since captured four straight conference championships from 2010 through 2013.

 In addition to his MPSF titles, Lavallee has brought the program a step closer to his goal of transforming UC Davis into an NCAA regional qualifier.
 The Aggies finished 39th in the national RQS rankings with a school-record 193.885 in 2010, then ended up 43rd (193.150) on the leaderboard in 2011.
 No UC Davis team had compiled an RQS higher than 192.680 prior to those two years.
 For his part, Lavallee garnered NACGC/W West Region Coach of the Year acclaim in 2010.